Plugins are composed of php scripts that extend and expand the functionality of WordPress.

 Things to know before installing plugins

-While there are thousand of WordPress plugins most of these don’t work on WordPress Multisite sites and many have compatibility issues.
+While there are over 4,000 regular plugins most of these don’t work on WordPress Multisite sites and many have compatibilities issues.

 Make sure you check the plugin’s compatibility information before installing.
 The plugin may not have been updated for the version of WordPress you are using.

-Whenever installing plugins on a WordPress Multisite install you should always:
+Whenever installing regular plugins on a WordPress Multisite install you should always:

 - Check the plugin’s compatibility information before installing.
 The plugin may not have been updated for the version of WordPress you are using

-- Thoroughly test each plugin (one at a time) by uploading it to your WordPress Multisite install and enabling it just for a test account using a default theme (Twenty Twelve).
+- Thoroughly test each plugin (one at a time) by uploading to your WordPress Multisite install and enabling it just for a test account.

-- Activate the plugin on the test site, taking notes of any errors which occur.
-Re-test the plugin with the theme you plan to use (some plugins and themes can have comparability issues).
+- Activate the plugin on the test site taking notes of any errors which occur.